souritmaji/apnacollege-demo/README.md

 # apnacollege-demo
-This is a GitHub Repository
+This is a GitHub Repository.
+Author - Sourit Maji